 At Kingston University we want to ensure that all of our students and staff have the best possible chance to succeed in their study or work.
-Our Beyond Barriers Mentoring Scheme is available for both staff and students and is just one of the strategies we are using to help the University make progress against its equality objectives and our One Kingston strategy for equality, diversity and inclusion (PDF).
+Our Beyond Barriers Mentoring Scheme is available for both staff and students and is just one of the strategies we are using to help the University make progress against its equality objectives and the One Kingston strategy for equality, diversity and inclusion (PDF).

-We actively seek professionals and entrepreneurs to offer invaluable support through one-to-one mentoring and help our students achieve their potential.
+We actively seek professionals and entrepreneurs to offer their support through one-to-one mentoring and help our students to achieve their potential.
 Mentors can offer impartial advice, encourage new experiences and positive choices and help to inspire self-confidence.
 Our mentors have benefited enormously from taking part in the scheme on a professional level as well as the satisfaction gained from 'giving back'.

 Download information for:

 For further information, please email firstname.lastname@example.org or call 020 8417 4038.

 The Beyond Barriers scheme for BME staff and female staff is one of the strategies we are using to address the under-representation of these staff groups at senior grades.

 Taking part in a mentoring scheme is beneficial to everyone involved, and can help to:

 "The whole experience was awesome.
 I had a brilliant mentor, who went out of her way to make sure I achieved my targeted goals.
 My confidence as an individual has improved and I have been able to overcome the fear about facing an interview.
 I will definitely recommend this mentoring scheme to others."